OldHungarian/old-hungarian-font/GLYPHS.md

 All ligatures can be written both left to right or right to left, they are both defined, and the same in the font

-The font also defines `U+200D` for ligatures to work.
+The font also defines `U+200D` for ligatures to work, and `U+0020` and `U+00A0` to fix issues with some applications that don't support fallbacks for common characters.

 It also defines the following puonctuation marks, as they are used in Old Hungarian but commonly not found in fonts: